Chase Freedom vs. Chase Sapphire Preferred

 Freedom cardholders can also use Chase’s Blueprint program at no extra charge, which enables them to avoid interest charges by paying for some purchases in full, even while extending payment on other charges.
 Blueprint also includes powerful tools to help cardholders pay down their existing debts more quickly.
 There is no annual fee for this card, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.

-Chase is currently offering new applicants 40,000 points after spending $4,000 on new purchases within the first three months of account opening, but there is no promotional financing offer.
-Nevertheless, Sapphire Preferred cardholders still have the same access to Chase’s Blueprint program as Freedom customers do.
+Chase is currently offering new applicants 60,000 points after spending $4,000 on new purchases within the first three months of account opening, but there is no promotional financing offer.

 Cardholders earn double points on all travel and dining expenses, and one point per dollar spent on all other purchases.
-There is a $95 annual fee for this card that is waived the first year, and no foreign transaction fees.
+There is a $95 annual fee for this card, and no foreign transaction fees.
 Finally, the card itself is largely made of metal, and feels quite substantial in your hands.

 How These Cards Compare